 Here are a few ideas on how you could lay out your bi-fold leaflet design.

 C-fold leaflets are a tri-fold option, meaning they fold twice to create six panels (or printed pages) on each side, like this diagram shows below.
 When you fold the panels in on each other, they make the shape of a C.

 C-fold leaflets are classic marketing leaflets, but they’re also commonly used for guides and maps.
 These are the kinds of leaflets you might pick up at a tourist information spot giving information about different places of interest.

 C-Fold Leaflet Layout Examples

 Here are a few ideas on how you could lay out your C-fold flyer designs.

 A Z-fold leaflet is another tri-fold option and works in a similar way to a C-fold, except the sides fold in the shape of a Z, so the panel designs normally work separately, with different information on each section.

-This is another popular option for marketing, such as sales pamphlets, as there’s plenty of room to show off your business’s product and service offering as well as location and contact details.
+This type of leaflet is popular for marketing material, such as sales pamphlets, as there’s plenty of room to show off your business’ products and service offering as well as location and contact details.

 Z-Fold Leaflet Layout Examples